expo/expo/docs/pages/distribution/building-standalone-apps.md

   I will provide all the credentials and files needed, Expo does limited validation
 ```

-We ask you if you'd like us to handle your Distribution Certificate or
-use your own.
-If you have previously used `expo-cli` for building a standalone app
-for a different project, then we'll ask you if you'd like to reuse your existing
-Distribution Certificate.
-Similar to the Android keystore, if you don't know what
-a Distribution Certificate is, just let us handle it for you.
-If you do need
+Unless you're very familiar with iOS credentials already, it's best to let Expo handle the creation & management of all your credentials for you.
+If you'd like to know more about iOS credentials, we've written a guide with everything you need to know [here](../app-signing/).

-to upload your own certificates, we recommend following [this excellent guide on making a P12 file](https://calvium.com/how-to-make-a-p12-file/).
+If you plan on providing your own certificates, we recommend creating them in the [Apple Developer Portal](https://developer.apple.com/account/resources/certificates/list).

-**Note:** this guide recommends leaving the P12's password blank, but a P12 password
-is required to upload your own certificate to Expo's service.
-Please enter a password
-when prompted.
-We'll also help you handle your
-Push Notifications service key.
-Remember that Push Notifications service keys
-are shared across all apps published under the same Apple Developer account.
+#### Enterprise distribution

-> **Note:** The Expo build service supports both normal App Store distribution as well as enterprise
-> distribution.
-To use the latter, you must be a member of the ["Apple Developer Enterprise
-> Program"](https://developer.apple.com/programs/enterprise/).
-Only normal Apple developer accounts
-> can build apps that can be submitted to the Apple App Store, and only enterprise developer
-> accounts can build apps that can be distributed using enterprise distribution methods.
-When you
-> call `expo build:ios`, you just need to choose the correct team, it will be labeled `(In-House)`.
+The Expo build service supports both normal App Store distribution as well as enterprise distribution.
+To use the latter, you must be a member of the ["Apple Developer Enterprise Program"](https://developer.apple.com/programs/enterprise/).
+Only normal Apple developer accounts can build apps that can be submitted to the Apple App Store, and only enterprise developer accounts can build apps that can be distributed using enterprise distribution methods.
+When you call `expo build:ios`, you just need to choose the correct team, it will be labeled `(In-House)`.

-> At this time, the standalone app builder does not support "ad hoc" distribution certificates
-> or provisioning profiles.
+#### Adhoc distribution

+> Since this requires you to provide credential overrides, this feature should only be used if you're comfortable with iOS credentials.

+It's usually easiest to test your standalone app on a simulator with the `expo build:ios -t simulator` command, and then use TestFlight for your physical device testing.
+But if you'd like an IPA that you can install directly onto your physical device through Xcode, you can generate one with Expo CLI:

+- Run `expo build:ios` once to generate some preliminary certificates, namely your app identifier, and distribution certificate.
+- Now, create a new provisioning profile [here](https://developer.apple.com/account/resources/profiles/list), and under `Distribution`, select `Adhoc`.
+Then provide your app identifier and the distribution certificate you created in the last step. **If you don't provide those exact certificates, your build will fail.**
+- Download the provisioning profile, and then pass it to the build command like this: `expo build:ios --provisioning-profile-path ~/Path/To/provisioningProfileYouCreated.mobileprovision`, and make sure the rest of the certificates you use match those you selected when creating your adhoc provisioning profile in the previous step.

+Once Expo finishes your build, you can install it onto your device via Xcode by opening the `Devices & Simulators` window, selecting your connected device, and under `Installed Apps`, click the `+` and then select the IPA Expo generated for you.

 > **Note:** We enable bitcode for iOS, so the `.ipa` files for iOS are much larger than the eventual App Store download available to your users.
 For more information, see [App Thinning](https://developer.apple.com/library/content/documentation/IDEs/Conceptual/AppDistributionGuide/AppThinning/AppThinning.html).

 ### Switch to Push Notification Key on iOS

-If you are using Push Notifications Certificate and want to switch to Push Notifications Key you need
+If you are using Push Notifications Certificate and want to switch to a Push Notifications Key you need
-to start build with `--clear-push-cert`.
-We will remove certificate from our servers and generate Push Notifications Key for you.
+to start the build with `--clear-push-cert`.
+We will remove the legacy certificate from our servers and generate a Push Notifications Key for you.

 ## 4. Wait for it to finish building